Paul D. Coverdell Fellows are guaranteed 50 percent scholarships for our in-person master’s degree programs.

 Internship Hour Requirements

-Peace Corps Fellows are required to complete internship hours for each semester that your degree programs require you to be on campus (or temporarily online due to the hybrid nature of some programs and classes).
+Peace Corps Fellows are required to complete internship hours for each semester that your degree programs require you to be on campus.
 The hour requirements are listed below.

 • 4 semesters of academic requirements: 225 hours